What Are the Most Common Outcomes of Clinical Trials?

 With Bayes, study extension is trivial and requires no α penalty

-analysis of cumulative data after new data added merely supersedes analysis at planned study end
+analysis of cumulative data after new data added merely supersedes analysis of previous dataset

 Is α a Good Thing to Control?